-DESCRIPTION: In addition to all the components of Regular English I, Honors students will study texts on a deeper level.
+DESCRIPTION: In addition to all of the components of Regular English I, Honors students will study texts on a deeper level.
 Readings and assignments may differ and/or increase from those required in Regular English I. Students taking Honors will be required to complete readings outside of class and participate in summer reading.
-For the 2021-2022 school year, students will read Fallen Angels by Walter Dean Myers for their summer reading.
-All students must be prepared to take an exam on the novel on orientation day.
-Summer reading is required
+For the 2019-2020 school year, students will choose between Fallen Angels by Walter Dean Myers and Shabanu by Suzanne Fisher Staples for their summer reading.
+All students must be prepared to take an exam on the novel on the first day of class.